 Sponsored ads utilize a niche market by focusing on a target audience who will actually listen to what is being promoted.
 Listeners engage with a show that they trust and enjoy.

 Progressive, an insurance company partnered with Karen Kilgariff and Georgia Hardstark of the wildly successful true crime podcast, My Favorite Murder.
 Karen and Georgia read a scripted pre-roll ad for their 310th episode that promotes Progressive.
 This podcast series has a consistent base of devoted listeners also known as Murderinos.
-A smart marketing move by Progressive who sought opportunity in a podcast series where their listeners are attentive to what the hosts recommend.
+This a smart marketing move by Progressive who sought an opportunity in a podcast series where their listeners are attentive to what the hosts recommend.

 Linktree, a tool that allows you to share multiple links on social media, sponsored She Podcasts with Elsie Escobar and Jessica Kupferman.
 In their latest episode, the host-read, mid-roll ad is super approachable where Jessica follows an outline with key talking points but still keeps the ad conversational and personalized with her own flair.
 On top of that, they even have a call to action where the listener can use a promo code to test out Linktree.
 This is a direct response ad that is super accessible and true to podcast form.

 General Electric and Panoply’s branded podcast series, LifeAfter/The Message is a science fiction podcast that partners with other companies.
 Season 2 Episode 1 starts off with a scripted pre-roll ad for a technology company, Voice Tree.
 Then, with the power of storytelling, Voice Tree is subtly incorporated into the storyline.
 A tactful, skillful approach that incorporates baked-in ads into storytelling style podcasts.